-The Chapin Beautification Foundation is hosting its second annual Spring Oyster Roast on Saturday, March 24, beginning at 5:30 pm on Beaufort Street in downtown Chapin.
-The event will feature steamed oysters and non-seafood food items for purchase provided by Hudson’s Catering and cash bars for beer and wine provided by The Tipsy Toad Tavern.
-Live music by Peace Haven on the Beaufort Street stage begins at 7 pm.
+The Chapin Beautification Foundation hosted its second annual Spring Oyster Roast on Saturday, March 24, at 5:30 pm on Beaufort Street in downtown Chapin.
+The event featured steamed oysters and non-seafood food items for purchase provided by Hudson’s Catering and cash bars for beer and wine provided by The Tipsy Toad Tavern and live music by Peace Haven on the Beaufort Street stage.

 Special thanks to our sponsors:

 The Town of Chapin observed Arbor Day on Friday, December 1, 2017, with a dedication ceremony for a new planting coordinated by the Chapin Beautification Foundation and Chapin Garden Club.
 The ceremony also featured the dedication of a new town clock, provided by the Chapin Sunrise Rotary Club.
 The ceremony will began at 10:00 am in the park area adjacent to the railroad tracks and Beaufort Street (1162 Chapin Road).

 “We are excited to celebrate our second Arbor Day as an organization and are committed to working with the Town of Chapin to enhance the beauty and appearance of our community through the planting of trees,” said Gerald Meetze, president of the Chapin Beautification Foundation, formerly known as Chapin Arbor Foundation.
 “We appreciate all those who supported our oyster roast fundraiser last year, which helped make this landscaping project possible.
 We encourage everyone to mark March 24, 2018, on their calendars for our next oyster roast event, so we can complete this beautification project.”

 The Chapin Beautification Foundation is a 501 c(3) non-profit organization dedicated to enhancing the beautification of Chapin through the planting and protection of trees.